MediaComem/comem-archioweb-tictactoe/WS.md

 ## Frontend: dispatch backend messages and store the created player

 The frontend must now be able to handle the `setPlayer` command.
 You will need to store the newly created player.
-Storing in memory is sufficient for the purposes of this exercise, so you can simply **add the following declaration to the `SETUP` section**:
+Storing it in memory is sufficient for the purposes of this exercise, so you can simply **add the following declaration to the `SETUP` section**: